sacred-harp-minutes/sacred-harp-minutes/docs/example-how-to.md

 Q: Should I try to match line breaks to the original image?
 Should I remove the hyphens or line breaks between words separated by a line break?

 A: Leave the line breaks as they appear in the original.
 Likewise, leave the hyphens in place, even if they break up a singer’s name.

+Q: What if I can't read a letter in the original?

+Q: What if a page number is wrong in the original because it doesn't match a song in _The Sacred Harp_?

+Q: What if I know a name is wrong in the original because I know the person or how they spell their name?

+Q: What if there is unusual formatting in the original that can't be represented in the recognized text?